 - Take an audit of your past year’s performance.
 What success have you achieved in your career throughout the past 12 months?
 A lot can happen in one short year.
 By reviewing your past year’s performance, you not only prepare for a resume update, you also have documentation for your annual review that could result in a salary raise, bonus, or promotion.
 Have you added your most recent accomplishments, certifications, and newly developed skills to your resume?

 - Decide what should stay in the resume and what should go.
 Not sure what to get rid of in your resume?
 Start with the back-end of your resume first.
 Recruiters and hiring managers want to know who you are and what you can do today.
 They rarely want to look further back in a career history more than 15 years, unless those older positions are extremely relevant to the job they are currently hiring for.
 Make sure your resume focuses on your most current experience and achievements and excludes positions that are irrelevant to your current job focus.

 - Include metrics.
 Any actions that were taken by you, good or bad, have a result to the company.
 No executive position is exempt from measuring those results.
 These metrics help employers determine if a person is capable of leading a team, managing clients, or growing the business.
 Do you show quantifiable achievements in your resume?
 Quantifiable achievements tend to focus on revenue, efficiencies, goals achieved, etc.

 - Check your keywords.
 Posted job openings and job descriptions contain significant keywords that recruiters search for.
 Computer programs are set up to search resumes for pertinent keywords as well.
 Identify which are most important for your industry and position.
 Have you reviewed your resume to make sure it contains some of those appropriate keywords?
-For example, sales resume keywords would include sales pipeline development, revenues/sales growth, per-account sales volumes, and sales contract extensions.
+For example, some of the best sales resume keywords could include sales pipeline development, revenues/sales growth, per-account sales volumes, and sales contract extensions.
 Keywords for a marketing resume would include product development, multimedia marketing, market research, and direct mail marketing.